lilab-bcb/cumulus/docs/scCloud.rst

 	  - "mt-"
 	  - "MT-"
 	* - percent_mito
-	  - Only keep cells with mitochondrial ratio less than <percent_mito> of total counts
+	  - Only keep cells with mitochondrial ratio less than <percent_mito>% of total counts
-	  - 0.1
+	  - 30
-	  - 0.1
+	  - 10
 	* - gene_percent_cells
-	  - Only use genes that are expressed in at <ratio> * 100 percent of cells to select variable genes
+	  - Only use genes that are expressed in at <gene_percent_cells>% of cells to select variable genes
-	  - 0.0005
-	  - 0.0005
-	* - min_genes_on_raw
-	  - If input are raw 10x matrix, which include all barcodes, perform a pre-filtration step to keep the data size small.
-In the pre-filtration step, only keep cells with at least <min_genes_on_raw> of genes
-	  - 100
+	  - 50
-	  - 100
+	  - 0.05
 	* - counts_per_cell_after
-	  - Total counts per cell after normalization
+	  - Total counts per cell after normalization, before the count matrix is transformed to Log space.
 	  - 1e5
 	  - 1e5
+	* - select_hvf_flavor
+	  - Highly variable feature selection method. <flavor> can be "sccloud" or "Seurat".
+	  - "sccloud"
+	  - "sccloud"
+	* - select_hvf_ngenes
+	  - Select top <select_hvf_ngenes> highly variable features.
+If <select_hvf_flavor> is "Seurat" and <select_hvf_ngenes> is "None", select HVGs with z-score cutoff at 0.5.
+	  - 2000
+	  - 2000
+	* - no_select_hvf
+	  - Do not select highly variable features.
+	  - false
+	  - false
+	* - correct_batch_effect
+	  - If correct batch effects
+	  - false
+	  - false
+	* - batch_group_by
+	  - | Batch correction assumes the differences in gene expression between channels are due to batch effects.
+	    | However, in many cases, we know that channels can be partitioned into several groups and each group is biologically different from others.
+	    | In this case, we will only perform batch correction for channels within each group.
+This option defines the groups.
+	    | If <expression> is None, we assume all channels are from one group.
+Otherwise, groups are defined according to <expression>.
+	    | <expression> takes the form of either ‘attr’, or ‘attr1+attr2+…+attrn’, or ‘attr=value11,…,value1n_1;value21,…,value2n_2;…;valuem1,…,valuemn_m’.
+	    | In the first form, ‘attr’ should be an existing sample attribute, and groups are defined by ‘attr’.
+	    | In the second form, ‘attr1’,…,’attrn’ are n existing sample attributes and groups are defined by the Cartesian product of these n attributes.
+	    | In the last form, there will be m + 1 groups.
+	    | A cell belongs to group i (i > 0) if and only if its sample attribute ‘attr’ has a value among valuei1,…,valuein_i.
+	    | A cell belongs to group 0 if it does not belong to any other groups
+	  - "Donor"
+	  - None
 	* - random_state
 	  - Random number generator seed
 	  - 0
 	  - 0
-	* - run_uncentered_pca
-	  - Run uncentered PCA.
-	  - true
-	  - false
-	* - no_variable_gene_selection
-	  - Do not select variable genes.
-	  - true
-	  - false
-	* - no_submat_to_dense
-	  - Do not convert variable-gene-selected submatrix to a dense matrix.
-	  - true
-	  - false
 	* - nPC
 	  - Number of principal components
 	  - 50
 	  - 50
-	* - nDC
+	* - knn_K
-	  - Number of diffusion components
+	  - Number of nearest neighbors used for constructing affinity matrix.
 	  - 50
-	  - 50
-	* - diffmap_K
-	  - Number of neighbors used for constructing affinity matrix
 	  - 100
-	  - 100
-	* - diffmap_alpha
-	  - Power parameter for diffusion-based pseudotime
-	  - 0.5
-	  - 0.5
-	* - diffmap_full_speed
+	* - knn_full_speed
 	  - For the sake of reproducibility, we only run one thread for building kNN indices.
 Turn on this option will allow multiple threads to be used for index building.
-However, it will also reduce reproducibility due to the racing between multiple threads
+However, it will also reduce reproducibility due to the racing between multiple threads.
 	  - true
 	  - false
+	* - run_diffmap
+	  - Calculate diffusion map.
+It will be automatically set to ``true`` when ``run_spectral_louvain``, ``run_spectral_leiden``, ``run_fle``, ``run_net_tsne``, ``run_net_umap``, or ``run_net_fle`` is set.
+	  - true
+	  - false
+	* - diffmap_ndc
+	  - Number of diffusion components
+	  - 50
+	  - 50
+	* - diffmap_maxt
+	  - Maximum time stamp to search for the knee point.
+	  - 2000
+	  - 2000
 	* - run_louvain
 	  - Run louvain clustering algorithm
 	  - true